 Don’t post too often either, as that can backfire and not get you extra attention.
 Some companies mistakenly post every single day in the early morning hours, with a bit of text.
 Boring.
 Change up the time of day when you post so you can reach a different crowd of people potentially with your posts.
 There are people who log on only in the morning before they go to work.
 There are students who check out Facebook after class before they take up a second job.
 There are also people who only get a chance to look on their newsfeed after the kids have gone to bed late at night.
 Since they are on different times of the day, they might not scroll all the way back to the previous morning to see what was posted by your company.
 Mixing it up will ensure you are reaching a wider range of people.

 No matter if you can afford a large advertising campaign or choose to do so through a product page first, do it to your best ability.
 Posts or ads that are vague, sloppily prepared or lead a potential customer to a webpage that isn’t developed will only harm your business in the long run.
 It takes a while to attract a lot of followers but it can be very easy to lose them when you don’t have a webpage to sell the product properly.
-Keep the posts and ads professional and interesting and you will continue to gain business through them on Facebook.
+Keep the posts and ads professional and interesting and you will continue to gain business momentum from your Facebook marketing.